LBGC-CFB/SPiP/README.md

 ---

-* SPiPv1.1: the SPiP scripts
+* SPiPv2.0_main.r: the SPiP script
 * testCrypt.txt: an example of input data in text format
 * testVar.vcf: an example of input data in vcf format
 * *RefFiles*: folder where are the reference files used by SPiP